Fix heading order for better accessibility

 - Expand the tree and look at heading structure

-- Levels should descend sequentially: 1 > 2 > 3, not 1 > 3
+- Levels must descend sequentially: 1 > 2 > 3, not 1 > 3.

 Fix

-1. Restructure Heading Levels
+1. Restructure heading levels

 Fix the hierarchy by adjusting heading levels: